CZ-NIC/knot-resolver/modules/hints/README.rst

   .. tip:: A good rule of thumb is to select only a few fastest root hints.
 The server learns RTT and NS quality over time, and thus tries all servers available.
 You can help it by preselecting the candidates.

+.. function:: hints.use_nodata(toggle)

+  :param bool toggle: true if enabling NODATA synthesis, false if disabling
+  :return: ``{ result: bool }``

+  If set to true, NODATA will be synthesised for matching hint name, but mismatching type (e.g. AAAA query when only A hint exists).